 Promise (n.) a declaration or assurance that one will do a particular thing or that a particular thing will happen.

-As we acknowledge the scriptures were written by men who were inspired by God (2 Timothy 3:16-17), the promises we read in the Bible today all belong to God and will all certainly fulfill (Joshua 21:45, Joshua 23:14).
+As we acknowledge the scriptures were written by men who were inspired by God (2 Timothy 3:16-17), the promises we read in the Bible today all belong to God and will all certainly be fulfilled (Joshua 21:45, Joshua 23:14)

 Knowledge and Ignorance